The RE Ross Trust Playwrights' Script Development Awards

 Current recipients: The RE Ross Trust Playwrights' Script Development Awards

-Exploring themes of madness, redemption and a grand adventure to find a pet snake, the 2014 winners are Dan William Lee, Alexandra Macalister-Bills and Dan Giovannoni & Amelia Evans.
+Exploring themes of madness, redemption and a grand adventure to find a pet snake, the 2014 winners were Dan William Lee, Alexandra Macalister-Bills and Dan Giovannoni & Amelia Evans.
 Patricia Cornelius received a commendation.